The chemical journey

 An unexpected journey through molecules, petri dishes, and ingenuity

 Thank you for joining us in this chemical journey!
-You can skip directly to the chemistry of the past, or the chemistry of today or simply scroll down to the introduction and let us guide you through the journey.
+You can skip directly to the chemistry of the past, the chemistry of today, the chemistry of the future, or simply scroll down to the introduction and let us guide you through the journey.

 It is 1774.
 In Bowood House, an estate in the South of England, Joseph Priestley is researching different types of air.
 He captures gases in an inverted container and traps them inside by placing the container in a layer of water or mercury.
 The main question for each gas the chemist traps: does it sustain life and can it fuel a fire?